Ecological Roles of Wolves

 Wolves prey primarily on animals that are young or elderly, sick or injured, and weak or unfit, thus keep prey populations healthy.
 Wolf kills create an abundant and dependable food source for many other species.
 Researchers have documented wolf kills benefiting foxes, golden eagles, buzzards, ravens, magpies and at least 20 other species.

-Ten years after the re-introduction of wolves to the Lake District we are already seeing the impacts the wolves have had in the national park.
+Ten years after the first re-introduction of wolves to the Lake District we are already seeing the impacts the wolves have had in the national park.

 The Lake District is not a large area and can only sustain a single wolf pack.
 In order to supplement their food source they often have to leave the area.
 Wolves also need to move in the other direction, into the national park, in order that the genetic health of the pack is maintained.
 The Lake District in bounded, however, on one side by the sea and on the other by major roads, making this movement difficult.
+Proposals have been made to create safe, human free corridors to facilitate this movement.

 Despite being established for ten years, the pack remains vulnerable as the loss of even a single breeding wolf will have a significant impact on the pack’s resilience.
 The Lakeland wolf education programme has shown considerable success in changing attitudes but many people still have a fear of wolves that can result in them being shot, poisoned, or harassed.